-Once you’ve hiked to the hot springs, you will be presented with three soaking opportunities: Bathhouses 1, 2, and 3.
+Once you’ve hiked out to the hot springs, you will be presented with three soaking opportunities: Bathhouses 1, 2, and 3.
 Please note that the private bathhouse (#2) is currently unavailable, however, the two other communal soaking areas have been recently renovated and are ready for use.

-Bathhouse #2: The second soaking option known as the Private Deck houses five hollowed-out logs, each enclosed within a private room.
+The second soaking option known as the Private Deck houses five hollowed-out logs, each enclosed within a private room.
 This area is partially covered to allow sky views and keep your belongings dry.
 Please note that Bathhouse #2, aka the Private Deck, is currently closed.

 Alcohol Ban